-Efficient and safe operation of the tender requires that each operator knows the operating procedures.
+Efficient and safe operation of the tender requires that each operator reads and understands the operating procedures.

-It is important for both personal safety and maintaining the good mechanical condition of the tender and its conveyor that this checklist is followed.
+It is important for both the personal safety and maintaining the good mechanical condition of the tender and its conveyor that the following checklist is followed.

-Before operating the tender and each time thereafter, the following areas should be checked:
+Before operating the tender and each time thereafter, the following List should be checked:

 - Check work site.
 Clean up the area to prevent slipping or tripping. - 2.
-Be sure the battery is fully charged.
-If needed, charge the battery before connecting it with the battery cables - 3.
-Lubricate and service the machine as per the schedule outlined in Section 4.2. - Check that all guards are installed, secured and functioning as intended.
-Do not operate with missing or damaged shields. - 5.
-Check the drive and conveyor belts.
-Tension and align as required. - 6.
-Be sure that the belts are not frayed or damaged. - 7.
-Check that the discharge and hopper areas are free of obstructions.
+Check engine fluid levels. - Be sure the battery is fully charged.
+If needed, charge the battery before connecting it with the battery cables. - Lubricate and service the unit as per the schedule outlined in the Service and Maintenance Section. - Check that all guards are installed, secured and functioning as intended.
+Do not operate with missing or damaged shields. - Check the drive and conveyor belts.
+Tension and align as required. - 7.
+Check that the belts are not frayed or damaged. - 8.
+Check that discharge and hopper areas are free of obstructions.